Bartosz-Slowik/iot-plant/README.md

 ## How to run this app:
 To tun this app you need to create .env files with db url as well as generate db.rs with prisma

-To run frontend you start a ract server
+To run frontend you start a react server